lapocarrieri/mt3/README.md

 ## Project

-We don't touch the code but we simply add comments and reshape the colab notebook.
+We don't touch the code but we add many comments and reshape the colab notebook in order to be simply understandable from everyone.
 Is there the possibility to train the model but since it is a transformer, trying we found that it took more powerful computers and a lot of time